-collects household municipal solid waste from residents living in the City of Port Alberni, ACRD Electoral Areas within the Alberni Valley and Bamfield Huu-ay-aht and Uchucklesaht and processes it at the Alberni Valley Landfill).
+The Alberni-Clayoquot Regional District (ACRD) collects household municipal solid waste from residents living in the City of Port Alberni, ACRD Electoral Areas within the Alberni Valley and Bamfield and First Nations communities Tseshaht, Hupačasath, Huu-ay-aht and Uchucklesaht and processes it at the Alberni Valley Sort'nGo Centre (formerly known as the Alberni Valley Landfill).
 In September 2021, they introduced 3-stream curbside collection to 6,700 single-family homes.
-In 2021, a total 5,088 tonnes of materials were diverted from landfilling, with 667 tonnes of organic material being diverted between September 13, 2021 and December 31, 2021.
-The overall diversion rate was 24.4% in 2021 and 31.8% in 2022.3
+In 2021, a total 5,088 tonnes of materials were diverted from landfilling, with 667 tonnes of organic materialbeing diverted between September 13, 2021 and December 31, 2021.
+The overall diversion rate was 24.4% in 2021 and 31.8%